-If you’re familiar with BELLA+CANVAS, you’ve probably heard of our Flowy collection.
+If you’re familiar with BELLA+CANVAS, you’ve probably heard of our Flowy tees and tanks collection.
 It’s one of our top-selling fabrications because of it’s super-soft fabric and retail appeal.
 Flowy is a synthetic fabric made up of 65% polyester and 35% viscose, so it takes a screen print a bit differently than your typical 100% cotton tee.
 This blog post and video are for you printers out there looking for tips and tricks for getting amazing results on poly-viscose fabric!

 How to Screen Print Light-Colored Flowy Fabric